blues270/CSPROJECT/README.md

 4th Qtr:

 To allow our website to save user data on a server, we are modifying the persistent user storage system, which will have booking and account management functions.
 Budget Breeze users will indeed be able to view complete flight information such as fare, baggage allowance and seat assignments.
 Users will also be able to view aspects such as fare construction, fare basis codes and payment details which will give the look and feel of airline-standard e-tickets right within our platform.
 If the data storage model gets implemented well, it will provide a streamlined travel booking experience to users in a professional way and will mark Budget Breeze reliable and user friendly.

-The Plan is to make one minor webpages and another web section within Services.html, a "Print Section" (printing section.html) that will show a format of a ticket with the given contents or credentials.
-Additionally, a "No Refund Policy" that will display a criteria for eligibity of refunding a ticket for restrictions and limitations of using the provided services.
+The Plan is to make one minor webpages, a "No Refund Policy" that will display a criteria for eligibity of refunding a ticket for restrictions and limitations of using the provided services.
+With the three given criteria, the user will give a yes or no within limitations, there will be if-else conditions, that can allow eligibity to refund the ticket given.

 1. Type of Data - Flight Ticket Data
    Purpose: To save credentials and show a preview of your given data within a template of a ticket
    Structure in JSON Format:
    {